 Email Althea at: firstname.lastname@example.org

-Vandeen Campbell is a Senior Research Analyst in the Office of Research, Evaluation and Program Support (REPS), where she leads and supports evaluation and research projects, staff development, and quantitative methods trainings.
+Vandeen Campbell is Assistant Director, Research and Staff Development, of the Office of Research, Evaluation and Program Support (REPS), where she leads and supports evaluation and research projects, staff development, and quantitative methods trainings.
 Vandeen works on the Bridge for All, LINCT for All, College Now, Creative Arts Team-Early Learning Program, and CLIP evaluation projects.
 In addition, she advises the work on all CUNY Collaborative Programs projects with REPS.

 Prior to joining REPS, Vandeen was an elementary school teacher with the New York City Department of Education.
 Vandeen has worked on several independent research projects in her interest areas and has presented at various academic conferences.
 Her research interests include: sociology of education, racial and ethnic minorities, sociology of organizations, stratification and inequality, and quantitative methodology.
 She continues to teach as an adjunct lecturer at CUNY’s Lehman College.

 Vandeen received a B.A. from York College in Sociology and Education and a M.A. in Sociology from Queens College, specializing in applied social research.
 She is currently a Ph.D. candidate in Sociology at the CUNY Graduate Center, where she studies the effects of school organizational dynamics on the parental involvement of low-income and minority families using national data.